Our contribution to climate protection

-In calculating the emissions, we work according to international standards such as the Greenhouse Gas Protocol.
+We calculate GHG emissions in accordance with international standards such as the Greenhouse Gas Protocol.
 Auditors check and verify these calculations.
-The results show our contribution to climate protection and are published in the integrated annual report, with further details on our website.
+The results are published in the integrated annual report, with further details in the NFI download on our website.

 VERBUND presents the management of risks and opportunities of climate change, the organizational implementation and concrete goals and measures via CDP (formerly Carbon Disclosure Project) since 2006.
 CDP runs a disclosure system concerning self-reported environmental data for companies, cities, states and regions worldwide.